M4H1D/virtual_mouse/README.md

 # virtual_mouse
 This is a virtual mouse..It's working by hand only..

-first of all you should download Opencv, mediapipe and pyAutoGUI module for running this project..
+first of all you must install Opencv, mediapipe and pyAutoGUI module for running this project..